Sitecore/Helix.Docs/helix/devops/development/setting-up.rst

 Baseline
     Set up a running website/environment based on a clean Sitecore or a defined baseline

-    *For example: Install a local Sitecore setup, for example through Sitecore Install Framework.
+    *For example: Install a local Sitecore setup, for example through Sitecore Installation Framework (SIF).
 This may involve restoring backup databases with production-like test data.
 This may also involve restoring a virtual machine or containers with the full running environment.*

 Publish
     Publish the modules to the baseline website